Generic name: cabazitaxel (ka BAZ i TAX el)

-Cabazitaxel can cause a serious allergic reaction.
-Call your doctor or tell your caregivers right away if you have a rash or skin redness, chest tightness or trouble breathing, or if you feel like you might pass out.
+A serious allergic reaction may occur during the injection.
+Tell your caregivers right away if you have a rash or skin redness, chest tightness or trouble breathing, swelling in your face, or if you feel like you might pass out.

-You should not use this medicine if you are allergic to cabazitaxel, or if you have:
+You should not use cabazitaxel if you are allergic to cabazitaxel, or if you have:

 low white blood cell counts; or